0riginaln0/astra-trails/README.md

 # astra-trails
-Examples, hacks &amp; tricks around [Astra](https://github.com/ArkForgeLabs/Astra) web server runtime for Lua.
+Examples, hacks &amp; tricks around [Astra](https://github.com/ArkForgeLabs/Astra) - a web server runtime for Lua.

 ## Routing
 - [Routes grouping](routes-grouping): How to register a group of routes in one place.